 Beyond the options of using cash reserves or other traditional debt facilities, trade finance can be a viable option in multiple scenarios.

-Trade finance is a type of working capital facility.
-Typically it is used to support the time between the purchase of inventories, and the ultimate sale of goods and collection of payment from the customer.
-These terms can range from 30 days up to 120 days with some financiers.
+Trade Finance is a type of working capital facility.
+Typically, it is used to support the time between the purchase of inventory and the ultimate sale of goods and the collection of payment from the customer.
+These terms can range from 30 days to 120 days with some financiers.

-It is typically associated with purchasing goods from overseas.
-However, it is not limited to this and can be for local supplier arrangements too.
+This facility is typically associated with purchasing goods from overseas.
+However, it is not limited to this and can be used for domestic and local supplier arrangements.

 It usually works as a line of credit or limit facility, with repayment terms that allow the deferral of payment for goods until they are sold.

-Like all working capital facilities, SMEs need to ensure that there is a match between their funding need, and the structure of their facilities.
-For example, too often we see business use short term funding for long term assets or vice-versa.
-This can be an expense exercise.
+You must understand your business cash flows before jumping into debt.
+Like all working capital facilities, SMEs need to ensure that there is a match between their funding needs and the structure of their facilities.
+For example, too often we see short-term funding used for long-term assets or vice versa.
+This can be an expensive asset finance mistake.

-Like any working capital facility, where it is not otherwise supported by other collateral such as property, the relative cost isn't cheap (especially in the context of the current low borrowing cost environment) and the structure of how it is charged is more complicated.
+Like any working capital facility, where it is not supported by other collateral such as property, the relative cost isn't cheap, and the structure of how it is charged is more complicated.

 Of course, where the loan or credit limit is relatively small, the interest rate may not be material.
 Though be prepared for a structure that includes: